OF 23,000 UK PROFESSORS ONLY 35

 Who is the programme for?

-Forward thinking-institutions wanting to step-change progress in the higher education sector.
-Advanced career academics, mid to early career academics and PhD students who self identify as black african, black afro caribbean, or mixed race with black heritage.
+Advanced career academics, mid to early career academics and PhD students who self identify as Black African, Black Caribbean, or mixed race with Black heritage.

 When does it take place?

-Institutions leading change
+Institutions leading change in 2024

 Voices from our pioneering cohort of Black women academics